anthonyjn08/the-recipe-hotspot/README.md

 ## **Aim of the Site**

-The aim of the site is to allow users to find and post their favourite recipes.
-Users will be able to like their favourite recipes and be involved in the conversation as well by commenting on recipes.
-Site users can also upload their own recipes to share with the sites user community.
+The aim of the site is to allow users to share their favourite recipes with the site community and search for new recipes to try.
+Users will be able to like their favourite recipes and be involved in the conversation with the post owner by commenting on recipes.

 ## **Planning stage**

-I want the site to almost have a blog like feel with the UI displaying 2 rows of 3 recipes previews, which users are then able to click on to be taken to the full recipe detail view.
-I have also included meal type and meal tags in the recipe model to allow users to be able to search for these from a sidebar on the main page.
+I wanted the site to almost have a blog like feel with the UI displaying 2 rows of 3 recipes previews, which users are then able to click on to be taken to the full recipe detail view.
+I included meal type and meal tags in the recipe model to allow users to be able to search for these from a sidebar on the main page, although this feature is not currently live on the website and will be included in a future udpate to the site.
 The meal types will be starter, main etc and the meal tags will include things such as what meat/fruits are in the meal, or even if the meal is gluten free.

 ## **Website Design**

 ### **The Recipe Hotspot Logo**

 The sites log was designed by a childhood friend who I've know for about 30 years.
 He studied graphic design at college and although he doesn't work as a designer he has kept up his love for it as a hobby.
-I asked him to provide a log for a recipe website with no specific colour palette in mind.
-As he knows me so well he designed the logo with my favourite colour combinations in mind.
+I asked him to provide a logo for a recipe website with no specific colour palette in mind.
+As he knows me so well he designed the logo with my favourite colour combinations of red and black.

 ### **Colour Scheme**

 The colour scheme of the website was dictated by the sites logo, made up of the colours black, white and red.
-The colours have a have a natural contrast which should lead to easy readability.
+The colours have a natural contrast which should lead to easy readability.

 * Black #000
 * Red #E01616
 * White #FFFFFC

+### **Navbar**

+The navbar is made using bootstrap classes to style and add responsiveness.
+It features the sites logo and various links.
+Different links are displayed dependent on if the current visitor is logged in or not.
+For smaller screens there is a navbar toggler to make navigation on smaller screens a pleasant experience.

 ## ** User Stories**